 - WebReach Plus – includes iReachContent.com, Yahoo Finance, and 1,400 websites.
 This option includes an image in distribution and your image publishes in Times Square.

 Another inexpensive route you might consider is PRWeb, which Cision also owns.
 It offers four different packages:

 - Standard – $160

 You can include at least one image without an extra fee.

 I’ve used iReach and PRWeb in the past.
 Both were pretty user-friendly, which was nice for someone going the DIY route.
 Of the two, I felt like there was more pickup with reporters using iReach.
 PRWeb had plenty of online pickup, however, it seemed that fewer reporters wrote stories based on the announcements published to the site.

-While choosing a great news release distribution service is helpful, it’s even more crucial that you write a news release that catches the reporter’s eye without being gimmicky.
+While choosing a great press release syndication service is helpful, it’s even more crucial that you write a news release that catches the reporter’s eye without being gimmicky.
 Your release should also follow the inverted pyramid style that journalists use to write articles.
-It’s important to note that as an agency, we get better pricing on news wire services.
+It’s important to note that as an agency, we get better pricing on press release syndication services.
 It’s one of the many reasons to hire a PR firm instead of going the DIY route for your news release distribution.
 Contact Axia Public Relations today to learn more about how to effectively relay your company’s message to the media.

 Marjorie Comer is an award-winning PR professional.
 She graduated from Rockhurst University with a Bachelor of Arts in communication and loves to cheer for her hometown Kansas City Royals.
 Marjorie has worked for Axia Public Relations since October 2011.
 Follow her on Twitter @Marjorie_Comer.
 Learn more about Marjorie Comer.